nefarius/Legacinator/README.md

 ## Download

 [Get the latest signed release from here](../../releases/latest).
-If you feel adventerous, you can [get the latest test build from here](https://ci.appveyor.com/api/projects/nefarius/legacinator/artifacts/bin%2FRelease%2FLegacinator.exe).
+If you feel adventurous, you can [get the latest test build from here](https://buildbot.vigem.org/builds/Legacinator/master/).

 ## Usage examples